 In 1984 when you played in a place called Himanka in the middle of nothing.
 Do you remember that one?

 Yes!!
 I really remember that place.
 To me, I loved it because it reminded me of the place where I hunt.
 Evergreens everywhere and a lot of snow and ice, you know, that was like where I live.
 I live in the woods.

 It must have been one of the strangest places where Manowar has ever played?

 Yes.
-In a matter of fact, this is a true story coming up now… Two days ago I was talking to a promoter about that.
-He remembered Himanka because he put me there (laughter) I mentioned that at the dinner.
+As a matter of fact, this is a true story coming up now… Two days ago, I was talking to a promoter about that.
+He remembered Himanka because he put me there (laughter).
+I mentioned that at the dinner.
 I said, “We played in that place, way up north, in the middle in the back of the backwoods in a place called Himanka” I was wondering if anybody is going to show up.
 But they did.
 They rushed through the snow and ice at a last-minute, and the place was packed.
 And I really remember that.
 There was no ground in the building, and everything was freezing.
-I was thinking “holy fuck” but yeah it was cool.
+I was thinking, “holy fuck” but yeah, it was cool.
 It would be cool to hunt there… (laughs)

 I’ve heard that Joey is really a big fan of the Finnish band Nightwish.
 How about you, then?